 The student, through understanding normal cardiac function, diagnoses and appreciates the consequences of common cardiac abnormalities:

-Recall that effective, efficient ventricular pumping action depends on proper cardiac function in five basic aspects.
-This chapter focuses on the abnormalities in three of these aspects: (1) abnormal cardiac excitation and rhythmicity, (2) valvular stenosis (inadequate valve opening), and (3) valvular insufficiency (incomplete valve closure).
+Recall that effective and efficient ventricular pumping action depends on proper cardiac function in 5 basic aspects.
+This chapter focuses on the abnormalities in 3 of these aspects: (1) abnormal cardiac excitation and rhythmicity; (2) valvular stenosis (inadequate valve opening); and (3) valvular insufficiency (incomplete valve closure).
 Discussion of abnormalities in myocardial force production and cardiac filling is presented in Chapter 11.
 The material presented here is an introduction to the more common cardiac electrical and cardiac valve dysfunctions, with an emphasis on the primary physiological consequences of these abnormal situations.